Interest Is Income, Regardless of Rate Type

 An amount received as interest, whether determined at a fixed, variable or floating rate, on an obligation to pay money to the trustee, including an amount received as consideration for prepaying principal, must be allocated to income without any provision for amortization of premium.

 A.R.S. § 14-7415(A)All interest goes to income.
 It does not matter whether the rate is fixed, variable, or floating.
-Even prepayment consideration, which is essentially an early payoff penalty, gets classified as income.
-Notably, the statute eliminates premium amortization.
-If the trust purchased a bond at a premium, the trustee does not need to reduce income allocations to account for the premium gradually declining as the bond approaches maturity.
+Even prepayment consideration goes to income.
+The statute also eliminates premium amortization.
+If the trust purchased a bond at a premium, the trustee does not need to reduce income to account for the premium declining as the bond approaches maturity.
+An instrument that accrues interest follows the same rule.

 Sale Proceeds and the One-Year Rule

-When the trustee sells, redeems, or otherwise disposes of a debt obligation that was held for more than one year, the proceeds go to principal.
-This applies even when the bond was purchased at a discount, meaning its purchase price was less than its face value at maturity.
+When the trustee sells, redeems, or otherwise disposes of a debt obligation held for more than one year, the proceeds go to principal.
+This applies even when the bond was purchased at a discount.
+Capital gains from these sales stay in the trust's principal, not distributed as income.

 A trustee shall allocate to principal an amount received from the sale, redemption or other disposition of an obligation to pay money to the trustee more than one year after it is purchased or acquired by the trustee, including an obligation whose purchase price or value when it is acquired is less than its value at maturity.